cmd-stream/cmd-stream-go/README.md

 ```

 ## Reconect
-`client.NewDefReconnect()` creates a client that attempts to reconnect to the
+The client may lose the connection to the server while:
-server if the connection is lost.
-This may occur while sending a command -
+- Sending a command - `Client.Send()` will return an error.
-we'll get an error, or while waiting for the result - we will not be sure
+- Waiting for a response - whether the command was executed on the server or not
-whether the command was executed on the server or not.
+  remains unknown.

-In both cases, after some time, we can try to resend the command (idempotent
+In both cases, if the client was created using `client.NewReconnect()`, then
-command).
-If the connection is restored, normal operation will continue,
+after some time we can try to send the command again (it must be be idempotent).
-otherwise we will get the error again.
+If the client has restored the connection, normal operation will continue,

-When deciding on the retry interval, it is advisable to randomize it for each
+otherwise `Client.Send()` will return the error again.

-goroutine to prevent overloading the server with a large number of
+When multiple goroutines are sending commands, randomizing retry intervals helps
-simultaneously sent commands.
+prevent server overload caused by a large number of simultaneous requests.

 # Server
-Before receiving commands, the server sends system data to the client:
+The server initializes the connection to the client by sending system data:
 `ServerInfo` and `ServerSettings`.
 Using `ServerInfo`, the client can
 determine its compatibility with the server, for instance, whether they both
-support the same set of commands. `ServerSettings`, on the other hand, contains
+support the same set of commands. `ServerSettings` specifies the configuration
-the preferred configuration for interacting with the server.
+parameters for interacting with the server.

 A few words about command execution:
 - Each command is executed by a single `Invoker` (it should be thread-safe) in